Al-Hassan Ag Abdoul Aziz

 Al-Hassan Ag Abdoul Aziz Ag Mohamed Ag Mahmoud (born 19 September 1977) is a Malian Islamist militant and convicted war criminal who joined Ansar Dine in early 2012 and became an interpreter and administrator of the Islamic police in Timbuktu during the Northern Mali conflict.
 Al-Hassan was tried in the International Criminal Court on the charges of crimes against humanity and war crimes carried out during 2012 and 2013, including rape and sexual slavery under Article 8 2.(e)(vi) of the Rome Statute of the ICC.
 He was convicted on 26 June 2024 of some of the war crimes and crimes against humanity charges, including torture, mutilation and cruel treatment.
-He was acquitted of the rape and sexual slavery charges.
+He was acquitted of the charges of rape, sexual slavery and other inhumane acts in the form of forced marriage.

 Northern Mali conflict

 Ansar Dine and al-Qaeda in the Islamic Maghreb (AQMI) held military control over Timbuktu during April 2012 to January 2013.
 Ansar Dine and AQMI created what they called a religious police force, a morals brigade and an Islamic tribunal, which severely punished locals disobeying the Ansar Dine/AQMI rules, with imprisonment, unfair trials, flogging, torture and the destruction of religious objects.
 Al-Hassan joined Ansar Dine in early 2012 and by May 2012 had become a member of the religious police.
 Al-Hassan also cooperated with the Islamic tribunal, knowing, according to the Prosecution at the ICC, that the tribunal operated unfairly, and participated in carrying out the tribunal's punishments and in the destruction of Muslim mausoleums in Timbuktu.
 Al-Hassan participated in a program of forced marriages that effectively rendered Timbuktu women and girls as sexual slaves.